axelkar/android-version-searcher/README.md

 **Work in progress**, or at least unfinished.

 Statically finds the following properties of Android partitions:
-- boot: SDK level, security patch and Magisk
+- boot: OS version (inaccurate), security patch level, kernel info and [Magisk](https://github.com/topjohnwu/Magisk)
 - system: nothing yet! awaiting userspace EROFS implementation

 Useful for seeing when over-the-air (OTA) updates have actually been written to disk on the Android operating system on your phone.

 For example, I believe that the "Install" button on OnePlus devices actually means "Reboot".
 This isn't documented in Magisk so the first time I tried to